rischpierre/ayon-shotgrid/services/ami/.junie/guidelines.md

 # changelog

+## 2025-11-05 - Fixed Content-Length Error in Download Report Endpoint
+- Modified /download/report endpoint in ami_server.py to use Response instead of FileResponse
+- Changed to read entire file content into memory before creating response
+- This fixes "Too much data for declared Content-Length" error caused by FileResponse streaming files that may not be fully flushed
+- File content is now read with `open(report_path, "rb")` before response creation
+- Added explicit Content-Disposition header for proper file download handling

+## 2025-11-05 - Fixed Template Loader Order for AMI-Specific Templates
+- Modified ChoiceLoader in ami_server.py to search ami_* directories before templates/ directory
+- Changed from `[FileSystemLoader(TEMPLATES_DIR)] + ami_loaders` to `ami_loaders + [FileSystemLoader(TEMPLATES_DIR)]`
+- This ensures AMI-specific templates (like ami_weekly_status_report/request_page.html) take precedence over default templates
+- Fixes the issue where the file upload button was not showing because the default template was being used instead of the custom one

+## 2025-11-05 - Added Back Favicon Route
+- Added /favicon.ico GET route in ami_server.py that returns 204 No Content
+- This restores the favicon handling that was present in the old HTTP server implementation before FastAPI conversion

+## 2025-11-05 - Fixed Request Page Not Showing for Weekly Status Report
+- Modified execute_ami in ami_server.py to check for get_request_page_template() method
+- Request page now displays even when parameters() returns an empty list
+- AMIs with custom request page templates will always show the request page on first load
+- This fixes the issue where weekly status report AMI would skip directly to execution

+## 2025-11-05 - Added Excel Template Upload for Weekly Status Report
+- Created custom request_page.html for ami_weekly_status_report with file upload input
+- Added get_request_page_template() method to AMIWeeklyStatusReport to use custom template
+- Updated ami_server.py to handle file uploads:
+  - Added UploadFile, File, and Form imports from FastAPI
+  - Modified post_ami to detect and save uploaded files
+  - Files are saved to ami_weekly_status_report directory as uploaded_template.xlsx
+- Modified get_template() in AMIWeeklyStatusReport to use uploaded template if available
+- Template file path is passed through data dict from server to AMI instance
+- Falls back to default template.xlsx if no file is uploaded

 ## 2025-11-05 - Custom Templates for Each AMI
 - Added get_parameters_template() and get_result_template() methods to AmiBase
 - Modified ami_server.py to check for custom templates from AMI instances before using defaults